Skip to the main content

 Psychologist

-Psychologists assess, diagnose and treat psychological, emotional and behavioural disorders.
-They research, develop and apply theories about relational behaviour and mental processes.
+Psychologists assess, diagnose, and treat psychological, emotional, and behavioural challenges.
+They research, develop, and apply theories about relational behaviour and mental processes.
 They also teach and consult.

 Also Known As

-Clinical Psychologist, Counselling Psychologist, Industrial Psychologist, Organizational Psychologist, Rehabilitation Services Practitioner, Research Psychologist, Social Scientist, Therapist, Research Scientist, Counsellor
+Clinical Psychologist, Counselling Psychologist, Counsellor, Forensic Psychologist, Industrial Psychologist, Organizational Psychologist, Rehabilitation Psychologist, Research Psychologist, Social Scientist, Therapist

 NOC Codes